 Does my class project require IRB review?

 Class Projects have the same requirements as any other projects.
 If your class is conducting a systematic investigation intended to contribute to generalizable knowledge (aka research), and is contacting human subjects or using archival data that could be connected to humans, then this would require IRB review.
 Also, all students, faculty, and research advisors or colleagues who are involved in data collection or analysis will need to complete the appropriate training before they can begin working on data collection or analysis.

 In some cases, when the project is not intended to contribute to generalizable knowledge, and is just intended to be an education experience for the students, IRB approval would not be required.
-However, you or your students would not be able to publish or present any of the findings, the project could not be used as a McNair Project, Thesis or Dissertation, and you could in no way represent the project as "research".
-Deciding not to obtain IRB review may be a risky choice.
-Also, you might consider the process of obtaining IRB approval an eduaction experience, so even if the results are not intended to contribute to generalizatble knowledge, exposing students to IRB review processes may be just as educational as exposing them to other parts of the research process.
+However, you or your students would not be able to publish or present any of the findings, the project could not be used as a McNair Project, Thesis or Dissertation, and you could in no way represent the project as "research."
+Also, projects on sensitive topics or with vulnerable populations will need IRB approval.
+Also, you might consider the process of obtaining IRB approval an education experience, so even if the results are not intended to contribute to generalizable knowledge, exposing students to IRB review processes may be just as educational as exposing them to other parts of the research process.

 You can view the requirements for each of the types of review by clicking the links below.
 The examples given on this page are listed only as a starting point to help you decide what kind of review to request.
 You should thoroughly read and understand the requirements which are detailed in the PDFs linked below.